zeroluck/docs/sources/admin-guide/design-customizations/index.md

 - Default registration page: `/opt/tomcat/webapps/identity/register.xhtml`

-To remove the Gluu Copyright icon from your login page, navigate to `template.xhtml` under `/opt/tomcat/webapps/identity/WEB-INF/incl/layout`.
+To remove the Gluu Copyright icon from your login page, navigate to the file `template.xhtml` that is located under `/opt/tomcat/webapps/identity/WEB-INF/incl/layout`.
 Then, simply remove this snippet: